 allow, after a recognized contingency, the IESO to re-establish an acceptable level of system security and to re-prepare the IESO-controlled grid within the time permitted by reliability standards.

-Additional provisions – The conditions under which a high-risk operating state may be declared (along with related policy implementation details) can be found in MM 7.1.
+The conditions under which a high-risk operating state may be declared (along with related policy implementation details) can be found in MM 7.1.

 Conservative Operating State